Benjaspet/ponjo-docs/docs/elixir/ElixirPrivacy.md

 ### More Regarding Data Retention & Deletion

-If you would like to submit a data access request in order to view all information Elixir has stored with respect to you, the user, you can do so by sending an email to Ben Petrillo, the founder of Ponjo Studios, at [benpetrillo@ponjo.club](mailto:benpetrillo@ponjo.club) or by contacting an administrator in our [Discord server.](https://ponjo.club/discord)
+If you would like to submit a data access request in order to view all information Elixir has stored with respect to you, the user, you can do so by sending an email to Ben Petrillo, the founder of Ponjo Studios, at [benpetrillo@ponjo.club.](mailto:benpetrillo@ponjo.club)

 If you would like to request deletion of your data, you can do so by following the same procedure(s) as specified above.